 *Keep your thermostat set to the same temperature day and night.
 By temporarily suspending the use of lower daytime temperatures in your home, you may incur a higher heating bill, but you can prevent a much more costly repair if pipes freeze and burst!

 *If you're going to be away during cold weather, leave the heat on in your home.
 Set your thermostat to no lower than 55 degrees Fahrenheit.

 *If you turn on a faucet and only a trickle comes out, suspect a frozen pipe.
 Keep the faucet open!
-As the frozen area begins to melt, water will begin to flow through the pipe.
+As the frozen area begins to thaw, water will begin to flow through the pipe.
 If the frozen area is accessible apply heat to the pipe; use an electric hair dryer, portable space heater (kept away from flammable materials), or by wrapping the pipe with towels soaked in hot water.
-Check all other faucets in your home; if one pipe freezes, others my freeze, too.
+Check all other faucets in your home; if one pipe freezes, others may freeze, too.